KMKfw/kmk_firmware/docs/en/combo_layers.md

 keyboard.modules.append(Layers(combo_layers))
 ```

-In the above code, when layer 1 and 2 are held, layer 3 will activate.
-If you release 1 or 2 it will go to whatever key is still being held, if both are released it goes to the default (0) layer.
+In the above code, when layers 1 and 2 are held, layer 3 will activate.
+If you release 1 or 2 it will go to whatever key is still being held; if both are released, it will go to the default (0) layer.
-You should also notice that if you already have the layers Module activated, you can just add combo layers into `(Layers())`
+You may have noticed that if you already have the layers module activated, you can add combo layers into `(Layers())`

-You can add more, and even add more than 2 layers at a time.
+You can even add more than 2 layers at a time.

 ```python
 combo_layers = {